gjstirling/Bank-Tech-test/README.md

 # Description

-This is a tech task to create a command line program that works to the following specification:
+This tech task is a command line program that allows the user to create a bank account.
+The user can create an account, withdraw, deposit and check statements showing their transaction history.
-Requirements can be viewed in INSTRUCTIONS.md

 # Installation instructions